About Velocity Charts

 How does the Velocity chart get created?

-By using GitHub Milestones and sprint planning in your workflow, the Velocity chart will naturally build itself!
-As you close out Milestones when sprints are completed, average velocity will automatically be calculated.
+By using GitHub Milestones or ZenHub Sprints, and sprint planning in your workflow, the Velocity chart will naturally build itself!
+As you close out Milestones or Sprints are completed, the average velocity will automatically be calculated.

-The ZenHub Velocity chart will populate with the 7 most recent closed Milestones, and display the next 3 upcoming Milestones.
+The ZenHub Velocity chart will populate with the 7 most recent closed Milestones or ZenHub Sprints, and display the next 3 upcoming.

 How to Read Agile Velocity Charts

 If you haven't already, start adding story point Estimates to your GitHub Issues and Pull Requests.
-Velocity Charts displays the total number of estimates completed in your recent Milestones.
+Velocity Charts displays the total number of estimates completed in your recent Sprints or Milestones.